mavryk-network/mavryk-taquito/docs/prepare.md

 - The ability to retrieve information about the operation before injecting (operation hash, etc)
 - The ability to simulate an operation before injecting

-The `PrepareProvider` class affords extension and control to users when preparing operations while also promoting modularity in Taquito as a design principle.
+The `PrepareProvider` class affords extension and control to users when preparing operations while also promoting modularity in Webmavryk as a design principle.

 ## Usage example